RCCC graduates take victory lap during unique graduation ceremony - Salisbury Post

 Mayle said he was in and out of rehab programs and diagnosed with bipolar disorder.
 After he finished high school, he cleaned up and enrolled as an automotive student at RCCC.
 He eventually moved to Texas to further his education and work in the field.
 He started drinking again and struggled with his mental health.
 Mayle said his boss realized he was in trouble and took him to the hospital.

-Mayle said he had his last drinking in 2007, but he still struggled with depression and spent more time in the hospital.
+Mayle said he had his last drink in 2007, but he still struggled with depression and spent more time in the hospital.
 He moved back to North Carolina to be with his family.

 “Years passed, and I had little hope that I could turn my life around,” Mayle said.